tango4j/tensorflow-vs-pytorch/README.md

 **PyTorch**

-IF you want to calculate matrix with torch
-framework: use **torch.FloatTensor**
+If you want to calculate matrix with torch framework: use **torch.FloatTensor**
-IF you want to use autograd and get gradient value: use **torch.autograd.Variable**
+If you want to use autograd and get gradient value: use **torch.autograd.Variable**

 Let's get into details.

 # 1. The Concept of Tensor

 ## **[TensorFlow]** Tensors and special type of tensors

 ### Basics for TensorFlow Tensor.

 ```python
 import tensorflow as tf
 import numpy as np